oroinc/documentation/crm/user_guide/common_features_channels.rst

 |

-To delete an entity, click the |IcDelete| icon.
+To delete an entity, click the |IcDelete| :guilabel:`Delete` icon.
 This will remove the entity from the channel's list, but not from from the system.

       |